bbc/qtff-parameter-editor/README.md

 # Authors

-This software was written by Philip de Nier and Manish Pindoria (manish.pindoria at bbc.co.uk)
+This software was written by Philip de Nier (philip.denier at bbc.co.uk) and Manish Pindoria.

 # Contact and Legal Information